Rajpratik71/linux-manPages/ip.md

        xfrm   - manage IPSec policies.

        The names of all objects may be written in full or abbreviated form, for example address can be abbreviated as addr or just a.

    COMMAND
        Specifies the action to perform on the object.
 The set of possible actions depends on the object type.
 As a rule, it is possible to add, delete and show (or list ) objects, but some objects do not allow all of these operations or have some additional commands.
 The help command is available for all objects.
-It prints out a list of available com‐ mands and argument syntax conventions.
+It prints out a list of available commands and argument syntax conven‐ tions.

        If no command is given, some default command is assumed.
 Usually it is list or, if the objects of this class cannot be listed, help.

 EXIT STATUS
        Exit status is 0 if command was successful, and 1 if there is a syntax error.
 If an error was reported by the kernel exit status is 2.

 EXAMPLES
        ip addr